Cleophile/DeepLearning_FromScratch/deep_learning_note.md

 $$ \nabla_{\mathbf{W}} L = \nabla_{\vec{x}_i} L \vec{x}^T_{i-1} $$

+## Regularization

+Definition: Any modification we make to a learning algorithm that is intended to reduce its generalization error but not its training error.

 ----
-## Project: Implement back propagation
+## Project: Implement general back propagation

 ### Data Structures